brucey0x/JL_weather_app/README.md

 # Intro

-Creating a weather app following this tutorial from [Jonah Lawrence](https://www.youtube.com/watch?v=WZNG8UomjSI).
+Creating a weather app inspired by this tutorial from [Jonah Lawrence](https://www.youtube.com/watch?v=WZNG8UomjSI).

-I'm going to use Typescript for the first time and try some basic typing.
+This has been my first time using Typescript and using a local server to build using Typescript.

+I'm incorporating the OpenWeather, Google Maps and Unsplash APIs.

 ## How I've set up the project